 - You will immediately notice that the MarineKinetix MK4+ wind system is a super-quiet, self-regulating, and hands-off system that needs no regular interaction from the user.
-There are no diversion loads, and no need for extra relays, switches or buttons.
-There is generally no need for manually furling, however, in tropical storm and hurricane conditions we recommend removing the unit completely from the pole.
-Never, ever, attempt to stop the unit by hand. - After several hours of initial operation, check all of the wiring terminal connections, as well as the mounts, blades, and associated hardware.
+There are no resistive diversion loads, and no need for extra relays, switches or buttons.
+There is generally no need for manually furling, however, in tropical storm and hurricane conditions we recommend removing the unit completely from the pole. - After several hours of initial operation, check all of the wiring terminal connections, as well as the mounts, blades, and associated hardware.
 Re-tighten connection terminals, blades, mount, and hub if necessary.
 Fasteners are made of A2/304 stainless steel, which are much stronger than 316 fasteners.
-They may show some surface rust stains, but these stains are easily removed, and don't affect the fasteners themselves.
+They may show some surface rust stains, but these stains are easily removed, and don't affect the fasteners themselves. - Avoid manually setting the brake during high wind events.
+Instead, use your lanyard and a boat hook to turn the tail perpendicular to the wind briefly, thereby slowing the blades, and then engage the brake while the blades are still rotating slowly.
+This reduces the current to the switching elements and protects the electronics.

 - Blades and turbine mounts should be cleaned and inspected every month or so.
 Wash off any salt deposits regularly with fresh water, and check the security of any fasteners.
-It is also a good practice to wax the surface regularly using a carnauba or polymer wax to maintain its luster and to protect the finish. - While your MK4+ uses a special marine-grade double-epoxy powder coating finish over a zinc-aluminum nano-coating, corrosion in the marine environment is inevitable if proper preventative maintenance routines are not followed.
+It is also a good practice to wax the surface regularly using a carnauba or polymer wax to maintain its luster and to protect the finish. - While your MK4+ uses a special marine-grade double powder coating finish over a DACROMET zinc-aluminum nano-coating, corrosion in the marine environment is inevitable if proper preventative maintenance routines are not followed.
 Be sure to quickly address any nicks, pits, and blisters as necessary, by sanding, priming and coating using a Bright White enamel touch up paint. - Let your generator operate as normal when left un-attended in the marine environment, if possible.
 An idle generator is more vulnerable to moisture, corrosion and bearing issues.
-If leaving for an extended period, dismount the unit and store below, or remove the hub, tie off the tail, and cover the shaft/bearing interface with waterproof grease, and snap on the nose cone cover.
+If leaving for an extended period, be sure to dismount the unit and store below, or remove the hub, tie off the tail, and cover the shaft/bearing interface with waterproof grease, and snap on the nose cone cover. - Never disconnect an operating wind generator from its controller, or its controller from the batteries.
+This includes momentary disconnects by manually tripping the breaker or removing the battery fuse.
+This will cause the generator to operate in a no-load condition and create very high voltages, which will destroy the controller or windings, and can also present an electric shock danger. - We are here for you, and we stand 100% behind our products.
+Should you need parts, service or advice, please don't hesitate to contact us.